Endor-Solutions-Architecture/delete_packages_gh_actions/README.md

 Step 3: Run the script

+The script can process both GitHub Actions packages and findings by default, or you can specify to process only one type:

-*   **Dry Run (default behavior):** To see which GitHub Actions packages would be deleted without actually deleting them:
+*   **Dry Run (default behavior):** To see which GitHub Actions packages and findings would be deleted without actually deleting them:
     ```bash
     python3 main.py
     ```
-    The script will list the GitHub Actions packages found and state that it's in dry-run mode.
+    The script will list the GitHub Actions packages and findings found and state that it's in dry-run mode.

-*   **Actual Deletion:** To delete all identified GitHub Actions packages:
+*   **Actual Deletion:** To delete all identified GitHub Actions packages and findings:
     ```bash
     python3 main.py --no-dry-run
     ```
-    **Caution:** This will permanently delete package versions.
+    **Caution:** This will permanently delete package versions and findings.
 Ensure you have reviewed the output of a dry run first.

+*   **Packages Only:** To process only GitHub Actions packages:
+    ```bash
+    python3 main.py --packages-only
+    python3 main.py --packages-only --no-dry-run
+    ```

+*   **Findings Only:** To process only GitHub Actions findings:
+    ```bash
+    python3 main.py --findings-only
+    python3 main.py --findings-only --no-dry-run
+    ```

 ## No Warranty